Joshfairhead/Obsidian/Omnicient/Monad Saplings/Obsidian.md

 - Upload to github
 - [How to automate version control](https://medium.com/analytics-vidhya/how-i-put-my-mind-under-version-control-24caea37b8a5) - Cronjob not working?
 Previously had script issues also but it works to degrees.

+### Status Bar Pomodoro
+- Toggle on and off from the left ribbon bar or via command pallet
+- Set up preferences

 ### Vim
 ### Note Refactor